Fyodor Matisen: Russian polar expedition

+Later life

-In 1904-1905 Matisen saw active service in the Russo-Japanese War.
+In 1904–1905, Matisen saw active service in the Russo-Japanese War.
 He was a senior navigator on cruiser Zhemchug which was rushed to Tsushima to assist the Russian fleet.
 He took part in the Battle of Tsushima.

 At the time of the Russian Revolution of 1917 when the Russian fleet virtually ceased to exist, Matisen left Russia like many of his naval colleagues.
 He served as a hydrographer in the British Royal Navy for a period of time, but opted to return to Russia and went to Vladivostok in 1919.
-During a journey to the Far Eastern Republic Matisen contracted typhus.
+During a journey to the Far Eastern Republic, Matisen contracted typhus.
 He became severely ill and was sent to a military hospital in Irkutsk where he died in December 1921.

 Posthumous honors

 Matisen was awarded the Order of St. Vladimir for his lifelong work in hydrography.

 One of the two major channels separating the groups of the Nordenskiöld Archipelago has been named "Matisen Strait" (the other one is named after Lenin).
 A "Dmitriy Ovtsyn" class coastal survey ship was named Fyodor Matisen by the USSR government in 1976.